DistributedComponents/coqproject/README.md

-The configure script sources `coqproject.sh` instead of running it so that environment variables are handled correctly (bash currently doesn't support exporting array variables such as `DIRS` and `CANARIES`).
+The configure script sources `coqproject.sh` instead of running it so that environment variables are handled correctly (bash currently does not support exporting array variables such as `DIRS` and `CANARIES`).
 This script will have to be re-run any time a file is added to the project.